LCBRST/JavaLearning/README.md

                THIS IS A PRIVATE LIBRARY FOR LEARNING JAVA

-                          You can look FOR FUN
+                         You can looking FOR FUN

             You can also go to issues and guide me if you like